gitdode/librfm69/README.md

 Static avr-libc library providing basic support for RFM69 radio modules.

+I'm impressed how well these radio modules work; the range achieved with simple wire antennas as well as the reliable packet transmission.

 This is work in progress.
-Simple Tx-Rx with response works so far.

-I'm impressed how well these radio modules work; the range achieved with simple wire antennas as well as the reliable packet transmission.
+Currently available is:

+- Transmit a packet
+- Blocking receive a single packet with timeout
+- Async'ly receive a packet (MCU sleeps or does something else until reception)

 ## Usage